-- Reform of policy or market incentives that lead to land degradation. - Integrated land-use planning that includes the restoration and long-term management of landscapes (the realisation of SPLUMA). - Creation of a national focal point that leads a national-scale programme, including the development of strategy, income streams, incentive mechanisms and required monitoring, reporting and verification support.
+- Reform of policy or market incentives that lead to land degradation. - Integrated land-use planning that includes the restoration and long-term management of landscapes (the realisation of SPLUMA). - point that leads a national focal point that leads a national-scale programme, including the development of strategy, income streams, incentive mechanisms and required monitoring, reporting and verification support.